bergwerf/retro/_posts/2017-08-27-fltk-in-the-dart-vm.md

 }
 ```

-Using this function allows writing the previous callback example using
+This function allows writing the previous callback example using asynchronous
-asynchronous streams like in the example below.
-Unfortunately this results in
+streams like in the example below.
+Unfortunately this results in extremely high
-extremely high CPU usage, and I have been unable to find a solution.
-Increasing
+CPU usage, and I have been unable to find a solution.
+Increasing the timer
-the timer interval reduces this to some extent, but not to a reasonable level.
+interval reduces this to some extent, but not to a reasonable level.

 ```dart
 import 'dart:async';